LaxarJS/shop-demo/docs/tutorials/03_article_browser_widget.md

 <script>
 export default {
    data: () => ({
-      articles: { entries: [] }
+      articles: []
    }),
    created() {
-      this.eventBus.subscribe( `didReplace.${this.features.articles.resource}`, ({ data }) => {
+      this.eventBus.subscribe( `didReplace.${this.features.articles.resource}`, event => {
-         this.articles = data;
+         this.articles = event.data;
       } );
    }
 };
 </script>
 ```

-The template contains a headline, containing the [Font Awesome](http://fontawesome.io/) icon `fa-gift`.
+The template contains a headline, using the [Font Awesome](http://fontawesome.io/) icon `fa-gift`.
 Font Awesome is automatically available when using the LaxarJS _default.theme_.
-Some [Bootstrap CSS classes](https://getbootstrap.com/css/#tables) are used as well, causing the table rows to use alternating colors.
+The same goes for the [Bootstrap CSS classes](https://getbootstrap.com/css/#tables) used here, causing table rows to use alternating colors.

-Then, there is a table displaying the `articles` from the component data.
+A table renders the `articles` from the component data, one row per article.
-The _Vue.js directive_ `v-if` is used to show the header row only if there are articles.
+The _Vue.js directive_ `v-if` is used to show the header row only if there are any articles.
 Another directive `v-for` is used to loop over the list of available articles, and render a table row for each of them.
 Vue.js binding expressions (sometimes also called _mustache_ expressions, because they are surrounded by `{{ }}`) are used to render the properties of each article.
-The surrounding `div` is required because Vue.js demands that component templates have only a single direct child element.
+The surrounding `div` is required because Vue.js requires that component templates have only a single direct child element.

-The controller object has a `data` method that determines what component properties are available for binding in the template.
+The controller object has a `data` method to initialize the properties available for binding in the template.
-It also has a `created` method (much like the `created` export of the plain activity).
+It also has a `created` method (much like the `create` function exported by the plain activity).
-This method subscribes to _didReplace_-events for the configured resource and updates its data accordingly, which is then picked up by the template automatically.
+The `created` method subscribes to _didReplace_-events for the configured resource and updates the component articles accordingly, which is then automatically reflected by the template.
+Make sure not to confuse the `data` method of the _Vue.js_ component (defined by the [Vue.js component API](https://vuejs.org/v2/api/#Options-Data)) with the `data` property of the `didReplace` event (defined by the [LaxarJS resource pattern](https://laxarjs.org/docs/laxar-patterns-v2-latest/patterns/resources/)).

-Note that being a _widget component controller,_ this object automatically has access to certain additional properties provided by LaxarJS:
+Note that being a _widget controller_, this object automatically has access to certain additional properties provided by LaxarJS:
-Most prominently, there are `eventBus` (corresponding to the `axEventBus` injection seen in the _dummy-articles-activity_), and `features` (corresponding to `axFeatures`).
+Most prominently, there are the `eventBus` (corresponding to the `axEventBus` injection seen in the _dummy-articles-activity_), and `features` (corresponding to `axFeatures`).
 For full information on the `"vue"` integration technology, consult the [Vue.js adapter documentation](https://laxarjs.org/docs/laxar-vue-adapter-v2-latest/).